The Perplexing Nazca Lines: Sacred Roads, Spirit Animals, or Water Sources?

 The Nazca civilization consisted of two major urban centers, a civil capital of sorts at Ventilla and a religious or ceremonial capital at Cahuachi.
 Ventilla consisted of terraced residential areas and courtyards.
 Also within the settlement is a network of underground aqueducts and cisterns to maintain a steady flow of water in the parched desert surrounding it.

-The Nazca civilization experienced a severe drought in the 5th century AD which left the Nazca weakened.
+The Nazca civilization experienced a severe drought in the 5th century AD, which left the population weakened.
 They were eventually conquered by the Wari.
-The Nazca continued to persist after the arrival of the Wari but only as a conquered people.
+Although the Nazca continued to exist after the arrival of the Wari, they were only a conquered people.
 Nonetheless, the Nazca left marks on the landscape of southern Peru that far outlived the dominance of either the Nazca or the Wari - the mysterious Nazca lines.

-Scholars all agree that it was the Nazca who made the Nazca lines.
+Scholars all agree that it was the Nazca culture that made the Nazca lines.
 The designs seen in the Nazca lines also appear on Nazca pottery and textiles, for example.
 There are some who insist that it would take aircraft to make the Nazca lines.
 This is why there have been suggestions in the past that the Nazca lines were built by extraterrestrials or Atlanteans with airplanes or dirigibles.
-Experimental archaeology has, however, shown that the Nazca lines are very easy to make using the tools that were available to the stone aged Nazca.
-They can be made simply by creating a path through the desert by removing the oxidized rocks that cover the top of the desert to reveal the lighter colored terrain beneath.
-The designs seen in the Nazca lines can also be constructed within a few weeks with the right amount of coordination without the use of aircraft.

 Double-Spout and Bridge Vessel showing typical Nazca design.
 Peru, South Coast, Nazca, 100 BC - AD700 ( Public Domain )